jcrisostomo1/js-testing-practice/README.md

+# js-testing-practice

-Small project, built as assignment to learn about javascript testing using Jest and Test Driven Principles(TDD), as part of the curriculum for The Odin Project.
+Small project, built as assignment to learn about Javascript Testing using Jest and Test Driven Principles (TDD), as part of the curriculum for The Odin Project.